My plan for cache county

 Cache County faces unique challenges.
 Rapid growth, increased cost of living and discord among elected officials all threaten the things that make Cache County a great place to live.
 My plan to combat these challenges can be summed up in five priorities I would adopt as your County Executive.

-Fiscal Responsibility
+1. Fiscal Responsibility

 While our County’s budget situation may seem alarming, our County has a history of taking on only those responsibilities it needs and not spending lavishly.
-It is time for an Executive to say “no” to those expenses we cannot budget for, and focus on the vital services at hand.
+Here are a few ideas I plan to implement to get our budget under control:

 2. Improved Relationship Between Legislative and Executive Branches